abilandz/PH8124/Lecture_4/Lecture_4.md

 In the above code snippet, we have used the **Bash** built-in command **true**, which does nothing except it returns the success exit status 0 each time it is called.
 There is also **Bash** built-in command **false**, which does nothing except it returns the error exit status 1.

-A more sophisticated way to set up the scheduled execution of your code can be achieved with the command **crontab** (check out its man page).
+A more sophisticated way to set up the scheduled execution of your code can be achieved with the command **crontab** (check its man page).

 With the keywords **continue** and **break** you can either continue or bail out from **for**, **while** and **until** loops.
 Outside of these three loops these commands are meaningless, and will produce an error.
 Their usage is illustrated with the following code snippet: